Karl Haas: Adventures in Good Music

 Haas began his radio program, Adventures in Good Music, on WJR in Detroit, Michigan in 1959.
-Syndicated broadcasts of the show across the United States began in 1970 on WCLV, a Cleveland, Ohio radio station.
-The show was eventually syndicated to commercial and public radio stations around the world and became the world's most widely listened-to classical music radio program.
+Syndicated broadcasts of the show across the United States began in 1970 on WCLV, a radio station in Cleveland, Ohio.
+The show was eventually syndicated to commercial and public radio stations around the world and became the world's most widely heard classical music radio program.

 The theme music for Adventures in Good Music was the second movement from Beethoven's "Pathétique" Sonata (Sonata No. 8 in C minor), performed by Haas live for each program.
 He started every show with his trademark greeting "Hello everyone", and later entitled a track of his CD with those words.
 For several years the program had the most listeners of any classical music radio show in the world.

 Haas received the Charles Frankel Award of the National Endowment for the Humanities in 1991.
 President George H. W. Bush presented the award to him at the White House.
 Haas also twice won the George Foster Peabody Award for excellence in broadcasting.
 In 1997 he became the first classical music broadcaster to be named to the National Radio Hall of Fame.

 Haas did not produce any new episodes of the show in the last two years of his life.
 WCLV continued to syndicate recordings of his previous shows until June 2007.
 That month, WCLV announced "with great regret" that it would broadcast and syndicate its last Adventures in Good Music program on June 29, 2007.
 The announcement explained that the number of stations that carried the show had dropped from more than 400 to fewer than 20, which made it unfeasible to continue the program's national distribution.

-Most episodes of Adventures in Good Music are not available publicly because of copyright restrictions which is closely held by his family, although three cassettes/CDs have been issued featuring Haas and his commentary: The Romantic Piano, The Story of the Bells, and Song and Dance.
-In the 1960's Columbia Records released a Karl Haas commercial LP on their Columbia Special Products label "How to Listen to a Symphony."
+Most episodes of Adventures in Good Music are not available publicly because of copyright, which is closely held by his family, although three cassettes/CDs have been issued featuring Haas and his commentary: The Romantic Piano, The Story of the Bells, and Song and Dance.
+In the 1960s Columbia Records released a Karl Haas commercial LP, "How to Listen to a Symphony," on their Columbia Special Products label.